zwave-js/node-red-contrib-zwave-js/README.md

           args: The main event data (simple or complex, hihgly dependant on the CC) }
         ```
+    - Controller operation **GetNodes** no longer returns an empty entry.

   - 2.0.0
     - Added a User Interface tab, allowing control/maintenance of the zwave network. ([#22](https://github.com/zwave-js/node-red-contrib-zwave-js/issues/22))